 A final difference between a flying squirrel vs sugar glider is their geographic locations.
 Flying squirrels are found throughout the world, particularly in Europe, Asia, North America, Mexico, and Central America, while sugar gliders are found in Australia and New Guinea forested areas only.

 This makes their preferred habitats very different as well.
-While both of these animals feel safe and secure in trees, flying squirrels are adapted to living in much colder locations when compared to sugar gliders.
+Both of these animals feel safe and secure in trees.
+But flying squirrels are adapted to living in much colder locations when compared to sugar gliders.
 However, sugar gliders are capable of handling both extremely humid and dry locations.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.